henning-roos/learning-microservice/README.md

 * https://github.com/grpc/grpc-go/tree/master/examples/helloworld
 * https://grpc.io/docs/protoc-installation/#install-pre-compiled-binaries-any-os

-## Current status
-Pet client and Pet server is working.

 ## Overview
 * The Python server handles Pet and the Golang server handles Time and Date.
-* The user interacts with the Python server and the Python server should make requests to the Golang server.
+* The user interacts with the Python server and the Python server makes requests to the Golang server.

 ## TODO